Best Client Outcomes Grant Program

 Expression of Interest (EOI) submissions

-EOIs can be submitted online from 11 March to 12pm, midday 17 April 2025 through the SmartyGrants platform.
+EOIs can be submitted online from Monday 4 May to 12pm Thursday 28 May 2026 through the SmartyGrants platform.

 Grant program guidelines